rl1987/trickster.dev/tricksterblog/content/post/harvesting-emails-from-google-search-results.md

 * [How can I validate an email address using a regular expression?](https://stackoverflow.com/questions/201323/how-can-i-validate-an-email-address-using-a-regular-expression)
 * [regex extract email from strings](https://stackoverflow.com/questions/42407785/regex-extract-email-from-strings)

+To get HTML page with search results, we are going to send HTTP GET requests to `https://www.google.com/search` with the following parameters:

+* `q` - search query.
+* `start` - initial index of start results.
+* `num` - number of search results per page (we will be using max value: 100).

 The complete script for harvesting email is as follows:

 ```python